Published 15:26 IST, January 19th 2020

 Advertisement

 MELBOURNE, Australia (AP) — It’s been three years since Serena Williams won a Grand Slam championship.
-Her drought without a title of any sort just ended, though, right before start of Australian Open.
+Her drought without a title of any sort just ended, though, right before the start of the Australian Open.

 Advertisement